 If you are manufacturing parts out of 4140 we can assume that it is in the annealed condition.
 4140 will weld very similar to your low carbon steels.
 The difference is that its high carbon content can screw things up.
 To avoid cracking you need to preheat 4140 prior to welding.
-This is done to slow the cooling rate after we are done welding and avoid embrittlement, which can lead to cracking.
+This is done to slow the cooling rate after we are done welding and avoid embrittlement (formation of martensite and hardening of the weld and HAZ), which can lead to cracking.

 Steps to weld 4140: